- Biography (PDF)

 In 2000, he was the first photographer and first non-British artist to receive the Turner Prize, from Tate, London.
 From 2003 to 2009, Tillmans served as a professor at the Städelschule in Frankfurt.
 Tillmans was the recipient of the 2015 Hasselblad Foundation International Award in Photography and in January 2018, he was awarded the Kaiserring prize from the city of Goslar in Germany.

-The Museum moderner Kunst Stiftung Ludwig, Vienna, will welcome Wolfgang Tillmans for a major solo exhibition in 2021 and The Museum of Modern Art, New York for a survey exhibition in 2022.
+The Museum moderner Kunst Stiftung Ludwig, Vienna, welcomed Wolfgang Tillmans for a major solo exhibition in 2021.
+The Museum of Modern Art, New York opened a survey exhibition in 2022.

 Wolfgang Tillmans was also featured in several international group shows and Biennales such as The Kitchen, New York (2020); Barbican Centre, London (2020); Museum of Modern Art, New York (2019); MOCA Museum of Contemporary Art, Los Angeles (2019); Walker Art Center, Minneapolis (2019); MMK Frankfurt (2018); Villa Medici, Rome (2018); Kunsthaus Zürich (2018); Aishti Foundation (2017); Stedelijk Museum, Amsterdam (2017); Mori Art Museum, Tokyo (2017); Hamburger Bahnhof, Berlin (2016); CAPC musée d'art contemporain de Bordeaux (2016); Museo Jumex, Mexico City (2015); The Israel Museum, Jerusalem (2015); MANIFESTA 10, St Petersburg (2014); 14th International Architecture, Central Pavilion, Venice Biennale (2014); Fondation Louis Vuitton, Paris (2014); New Museum, New York (2013); Kestnergesellschaft, Hannover (2013); Tate Britain, London (2012); Musée National d'Art Moderne, Centre Georges Pompidou (2011); Les Rencontres d’Arles 2010; Minsheng Art Museum, Shanghai (2010); Turin Triennial (2008); Museum Ludwig, Koln (2007); Kunstmuseum, Basel (2005).